Sudbury Daystarter: Everything you need to start your Tuesday

 For the latest on weather conditions tune into @MorningNorth live from 6 a.m. to 8:30 a.m. each weekday morning.
 99.9FM in Sudbury.

-- Work continues on the Kingsway near Bancroft Dr., including road reconstruction, curb, sidewalk and sanitary sewer repairs, as well as storm sewer upgrades.
+- NEW: Construction will begin on the Kingsway the week of August 25 and will include road reconstruction, curb, sidewalk and sanitary sewer repairs, as well as storm sewer upgrades.
+Work will take place from Bancroft Drive to 0.9 km West.
 Work is expected to be completed by October 31.

-- One southbound lane on the Paris St. Bridge is closed for at least one more week for repair work.
+- One southbound lane on the Paris St. Bridge is closed for at least two more weeks for repair work.

 - Construction on Regent St. near Walford Rd. will wrap up in October, with final paving next summer.